-Groundwater levels were recorded during the Condition Survey (16th June 2009), the initial Full Suite Monitoring readings (9th July 2009), the Second Full Suite Monitoring (8th December 2009) and 11th January 2010.
-A comparison of the readings shows groundwater levels have changed very little over this period, the maximum difference of 110mm recorded in A004 (BH3) between July and December 2009.
-Ground water levels within A001 and A004 have increased since December by up to 0.09 metres, while decreases in water levels have been recorded in the remainder inclinometers.
+Groundwater levels were recorded during the Condition Survey (16th June 2009), the initial Full Suite Monitoring readings (9th July 2009) and at monthly intervals from the Second Full Suite Monitoring (8th December 2009) up to March 2010.
+A comparison of the readings shows groundwater levels have changed very little over this period, the maximum difference of +160mm was recorded in A004 (BH3) between July and March 2010.
+Ground water levels within A002 and A003 also showed an increase of up to 130mm, while a decrease of (-) 90mm was recorded in inclinometer (A001).
 Groundwater data graphs are presented in Appendix C.